 - prepare for court appearances, hearings, and meetings with opposing counsel and the Judge.

-When it’s impossible to get a marriage annulled, then an individual may consider whether a divorce is a viable option.
+When an annulment is not possible, then an individual may consider whether a divorce is a viable option.
 Experienced lawyers should always discuss the divorce option from the outset since the divorce process may ultimately be easier and with a more certain outcome.

 THE MARTIN LAW FIRM, P.C. – PENNSYLVANIA ANNULMENT LAWYERS